WalidAitSeddik/Arduino-Project/README.md

 We also attempted to use an RFID module, but it didn’t work due to a defective component.

 The final integrated code is saved under the name “Test final”.

+   Description of the project:

+Design and implementation, in a team of two, of an interactive security system based on the Arduino Mega 2560.
+The system integrates a motion sensor, 4x4 keypad, 16x2 LCD, buzzer, servo motor, and dynamic power management.

+Features:
+Motion detection using a PIR sensor that immediately triggers a buzzer alarm.

+The LCD screen (16x2) activates only when motion is detected, prompting the user for input.

+Secure 4-digit password entry via a 4x4 matrix keypad, with masked visual feedback (***).

+If the password is correct: the screen displays "Welcome home", the SG90 servo motor rotates 90° for 5 seconds to simulate a garage door opening, and a green LED turns on.

+If the password is incorrect: the message "Incorrect code, please try again" is displayed.

+The LCD automatically turns off 2 seconds after password validation.

+Complete wiring diagram created using Cirkit Designer.